apache/flink/docs/concepts/flink-architecture.md

   - The *Flink Master* coordinates the distributed execution.
 It schedules tasks, coordinates checkpoints, coordinates recovery on failures, etc.

     There is always at least one *Flink Master*.
-A high-availability setup will have multiple *Flink Masters*, one of which one is always the *leader*, and the others are *standby*.
+A high-availability setup might have multiple *Flink Masters*, one of which one is always the *leader*, and the others are *standby*.

   - The *TaskManagers* (also called *workers*) execute the *tasks* (or more specifically, the subtasks) of a dataflow, and buffer and exchange the data